Floating-Point Usage on GitHub: A Large-Scale Study of Statically Typed Languages: Introduction

-This paper presents the first large-scale study of statically typed real-world floating-point code.
+This paper presents the first \emph{large-scale} study of real-world floating-point code.
 The aim is to inform current and future research efforts in this domain, for example by aiding (more) representative selections of benchmarks for evaluation, and to guide the development of future benchmarks and reasoning techniques in a practically relevant direction.
+With that in mind, we address the following research questions: \begin{itemize}[label={}, itemindent=0ex, leftmargin=0ex, itemsep=1ex] \item RQ1.
+How prevalent is floating-point arithmetic in open-source statically typed code on GitHub? \item RQ2.
+What are the characteristics of floating-point code in terms of programming language constructs and size? \item RQ3.
+How representative are benchmarks used in the literature to evaluate floating-point analyses of real-world floating-point code? \end{itemize}

 Characterising ``real-world floating-point code'' is non-trivial for several reasons.
 First, limiting ourselves to publicly available code, real-world code bases use a multitude of programming languages and the volume is too large to be processed and inspected in full.
-The latter can be addressed by sampling, but to avoid measurement bias, the code must be checked for code clones~\cite{lopesDejaVuMapCode2017}, and filtered to exclude projects that do not contain any code at all and ``toy'' projects (\eg{} from class assignments, or projects that were never updated after the initial commit).
-While a convenient and continuously updated dataset of GitHub projects aimed for code studies~\cite{dabicSamplingProjectsGitHub2021} exists, it includes only projects with at least ten stars (to reduce the amount of data).
+The latter can be addressed by sampling, but to avoid measurement bias, the code must be checked for code clones~\cite{lopesDejaVuMapCode2017}, and filtered to exclude projects that do not contain any code at all and ``toy'' projects (\eg{} projects that were never updated after the initial commit).
+While a convenient and continuously updated dataset of GitHub projects~\cite{dabicSamplingProjectsGitHub2021} aimed for code studies as ours exists, it includes only projects with at least ten stars (to reduce the amount of data).
 Such filtering has been shown to skew the results significantly~\cite{majFaultOurStars2024}, making it unsuitable to generalise from.

-Second, once we have a set of ``interesting'' projects, there is no existing tool that can efficiently \emph{identify} and \emph{analyze} floating-point code.
-Such analysis must be automated to be able to handle sufficiently large volumes of code.
-Furthermore, it should be able to handle different programming languages.